-I’m a sound editor and sound designer working from my own studio in South London, 20 minutes from Soho.
+I am a supervising sound editor and sound designer working from my own studio in South London, 20 minutes by underground from Soho.

-For more details on my voice over services go here: tonemanufacture.com/voice-over
+For specific details on our voice over services go here: tonemanufacture.com/voice-over

-I understand that the process of bringing a film to life is a long one, so my goal is to create an inspiring, collaborative environment during sound post production.
+I understand that the process of bringing a film to life is a long one, so my goal is to create an inspiring, collaborative environment during sound post.

-The exciting part of the process is collaborating to discover which approach will work to bring the director’s ideas to life.
+The exciting part of the process is collaborating to discover what type of approach will work to bring the director’s ideas to life.

 I prefer to be brought on board as early as possible, as this allows me to become familiar with the script, meet the other crew members and plan the sound post workflow to make the most of the resources available during production and post, in order to save money and time later on in the process.